 Show all 16 images

-Technically lightweight and requiring little arm strength, the new Via Ferrata also offers a great rock experience for sporty children from about 8 years and via ferrata beginners.
+Technically easy and requiring little arm strength, the Via Ferrata also offers a great rock experience for sporty children from about 8 years and via ferrata beginners.

 The name suggests it: In the lower, separate sector of the via ferrata, the route guidance was technically easy.
 The "Via Ferrata" also offers a great rock experience for sporty children from about 8 to 10 years and via ferrata beginners.
 The location of the via ferrata offers ideal conditions for a family trip: While some walk the via ferrata, others can row on the Partnunsee and linger at the wonderfully situated barbecue areas on the lakeshore.

-Please note, however, that via ferrata is intended for mountaineers and for guests of guides.
+Please note, however, that via ferratas are intended for mountaineers and for guests of guides.
 They are not suitable for hikers.

 Surefootedness and a head for heights, physical fitness and the necessary knowledge for climbing a via ferrata are essential.